1. Memrise vs Duolingo

 | Account sync across devices | ✓ | ✓ |

 Both apps sync progress across devices seamlessly.
-You can start a lesson on your phone during your commute and continue on your computer at home.
 Neither platform offers a dedicated desktop application; you use web browsers on Mac and Windows.
 The mobile apps for both platforms are well-designed and highly rated on app stores.

-Both platforms receive generally positive reviews, though with notable criticisms:
+Both platforms receive generally positive reviews, though with notable differences in user feedback.

 | Rating source | Memrise | Duolingo |